mahiki/PrefectInterfaces.jl/prefect/README.md

-# Prefect Installation, Environment Managed by Poetry
+# Prefect Installation - Environment Managed by Poetry
-These are the instructions to install a local Prefect instance for package testing and demonstration.
+These are the instructions to install a local Prefect instance for package testing, demonstration, or even as your lightweight local workflow orchestration tool.
 The local python environment here is managed by [poetry](https://python-poetry.org/).
 Prefect provides a command-line interface and python SDK.

-This `./prefect` folder holds all the configuration for installing a small Prefect DB (which is a sqlite file stored in the PREFECT_HOME directory).
+This [prefect/ folder](../prefect/) holds all the configuration for installing a small Prefect DB (which is a sqlite file stored in the PREFECT_HOME directory).

 This lightweight installation will enable testing of the PrefectInterfaces functions and demonstrates managing an orchestration environment that can implement julia code.